What are OMNY readers?

 Tap One Card

-The OMNY reader has detected more than one contactless card or smart device and cannot determine the payment method to accept.
+The OMNY reader has detected more than one contactless card or smart device and cannot determine which payment method to accept.
 Try again using only one payment method.

 Payment Method Expired

-You used a payment method that has expired and the OMNY reader cannot process your payment.
+You used a payment method that has expired and the OMNY reader cannot accept your tap.
 Try again using a different payment method.

 Payment Not Accepted

 Your payment method was not accepted.
-You may see this screen if you tapped a cancelled card or if your payment method is blocked.
+You may see this screen if you tapped a cancelled card or if your payment method is blocked or suspended.

 Ride Limit Exceeded

 You have exceeded the maximum number of taps for one payment method.
-You can tap and pay for yourself and up to 3 additional riders with the same payment method on a single trip.
+Using the pay-as-you-go (PAYGO) option, you can tap and pay for yourself and up to 3 additional riders with the same payment method on a single trip.